Lessonly Knowledge Management System

 What are the Goals of Knowledge Management Tools?

-- Help your staff quickly and easily answer common and more complex questions.
+- Giving training managers tools they can use to help their staff quickly and easily answer common and even more complex questions.

 Knowledge Management Concepts